nggsam/pClay/README.md

 * Spin off dev server: `grunt serve`.
 You should see pClay in your browser now.
 Try to edit files and the server should restart to show new changes.
 * There're more commands to `grunt`.
 Take a look at Gruntfile.js to get a better understanding of the whole serving process (it might not be too helpful though).
 Or look up `grunt` tutorials to learn more about it.

+### How to distribute
+* Try `grunt build` in the terminal.
+This creates a compact version of the application.
+* Use `grunt build --force` if it does not work.

 ### Stack:
 pClay is built with Angular 1.3 so a getting to know Angular is important.
 There're some really good tutorial courses online: I recommend *codeschool* and *egghead*.